microsoft/datashaper/javascript/react/docs/react.api.md

 //
 // @public (undocumented)
 export function useSubsetTable(table: ColumnTable, columns?: IColumn[]): ColumnTable;

-// Warning: (ae-missing-release-tag) "useTableMetadata" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export function useTableMetadata(table: ColumnTable, existing?: TableMetadata, discover?: boolean, saveMetadata?: SaveMetadataFunction): TableMetadata | undefined;

 // Warning: (ae-missing-release-tag) "useWorkflow" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //